Soma-dev0808/swiftNewsFeed/README.md

 ## To test this application

-Please clone this application, and try to build and run it.
+Please clone this application, and try to run

+*pod deintegrate
+*pod install

+then you can already build it

 ## License
 [MIT](https://github.com/Soma-dev0808/swiftNewsFeed/blob/master/LICENSE)